canmi21/pve/README.md

 - If you encounter graphical issues, try running `winecfg` and setting the graphics mode to **emulated virtual desktop**.
 - Additional registry fixes can be found in the `configs/` directory.

-## License
-This repository only contains patches and configurations.
-The game itself is not included.